A Deep Dive into Technical Writing Platforms for Documentation Teams

 Will It Play Nice With Your Other Tools?

-You probably need integration with your CRM, translation services, project management tools, or content delivery platforms.
+You probably need to integrate with your CRM, translation services, project management tools, or content delivery platforms.

 Check what’s available out of the box.
 Ask about API flexibility for custom integrations.
 Don’t get trapped in a silo.